-A brochure titled: "Financial Aid at Michigan State University" is available from the Financial Aids Office.
-It presents information on various aid sources, eligibility, application deadlines, how to apply, and estimated budgets for students in various situations.
+A brochure titled: "Financial Aid at Michigan State University" is available from the Office of Financial Aids.
+It presents information on various aids sources, eligibility, application deadlines, how to apply, and estimated budgets for students in various situations.

 Financial aid advisors are available to answer your questions and discuss your needs.
 Visit: